jlorieau/mollib/docs/cli/pa.rst

         - NMRPipe's DC format.

+        - Magnetic resonance data files (``.mr``) submitted to the PDB.
+This function supports the automatic fetching and caching of magnetic resonance data files.
+However, only residue numbers are currently supported.
+(Not chain ids)

     ``-o`` / ``--out`` ``filename``
         (Optional) The filename for the output report.
 The output report is rendered in Markdown.